ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap-v2/quickstart.md

 #### Recharge the Battery

-To recharge the device, plug a USB-C cable to the WisMesh TAP V2 and plug it into a 5&nbsp;V / 2&nbsp;A USB wall charger.
+To recharge the device, plug a USB-C cable to the WisMesh TAP V2 and plug it into a 5 V / 2 A USB wall charger.
 Charging via a computer USB port is not recommended due to the potential low current output.

 #### Antenna Installation